Lizonghang/TPI-LLM/README.md

 *Note: Except for TPI-LLM, all other benchmarks were run on a Mac M1 laptop with 8 cores and 8GB memory.*

-In the future, we plan to migrate to llama.cpp and add supports for Q4/Q8 quantizations and integrated GPUs.
+In the future, we plan to migrate to llama.cpp, add supports for Q4/Q8 quantizations and integrated GPUs, and further improve the parallelism paradigm, in order to support infinitely large models in a low token latency.

 # Installation
 ## Use the Source Code